Visualization Charts¶

 - Object List: Displays infrastructure data in the form of a table chart, including "basic objects" and "resource catalogs"

-- Alert Statistics: Displays unresolved alert events in list form, enabling quick identification and response to urgent issues in the system
+- Alert Statistics: Displays unresolved alert events in list format, quickly identifying and responding to urgent issues in the system

-- Monitor Summary: Automatically queries monitor events from the last 2 days and displays the latest triggered event status
+- Monitor Summary: Automatically queries monitor events from the last 2 days and displays the status of the most recent trigger event

-- Text: Used to add tips, descriptions, and various content in Markdown formatted documents, such as text, images, and hyperlinks
+- Text: Used to add hints, explanations, and various content in Markdown formatted documents, such as text, images, and hyperlinks

-- Video: In dashboards, video content can be displayed by adding video addresses, enhancing information delivery effects
+- Video: Videos can be displayed in dashboards by adding video URLs, enhancing information delivery

-- Picture: Displays pictures in dashboards, supports displaying through adding picture addresses, and provides multiple picture display options, such as fill, fit, stretch, and center
+- Picture: Displays images in dashboards, supporting this by adding image URLs and providing multiple image display options such as fill, fit, stretch, and center

-- Command Panel: Composed of command buttons, allowing users to execute specific commands or jump to specified links by clicking
+- Command Panel: Composed of command buttons, allowing users to execute specific commands or navigate to designated links by clicking

 - IFrame: Used to embed external pages in dashboards, supporting https and http links